ananthdurai/schemata/README.md

 The data modeling tools don't reflect the current state of the data modeling.
 Decentralized data modeling is the only scalable approach, and Schemata enables the bottom-up crowdsourcing data modeling approach to democratize data access in an organization.

-## Schemata bringd DevOps principles to data modeling
+## Schemata brings DevOps principles to data modeling

 The decentralized data modeling principle brings a unique collaborative approach to managing the data asset's lifecycle.
 It brings all the proven devops principles like ownership, accountability, collaboration, automation, continuous improvement, and customer-centric action to the data management.